-Although sea level rise is a risk to the coastal communities of KSA, the Project is approximately 265 km from the nearest coastline and approximately at 950 m elevation, therefore no impacts will occur to the Project.
+Although sea level rise is a risk to the coastal communities of KSA, the Project is situated over 525 km from the nearest coastline, therefore no impacts will occur to the Project.

 Erosion

 The Project is in a predominantly flat, dry, sandy area.
 Although extreme wind events are not expected, it is expected that every day winds will frequently move material around, off, or on to the Project site.
 Material might be removed in sections, exposing sub material, or it may gather up against the PV installation footings.